BSW in Social Work

 1

 Exploration of Power, Privilege & Oppression: Social Work BSW majors are required to take SOC_WK 2000 or SOC_WK 2000W to count for three credit hours of the six credit hours requirement.
 Students should select one additional course that reflects the cultural diversity of our society; often selected from social work, sociology, anthropology, peace studies, English, religious studies, human development and family science, black studies, and women and gender studies.
-Students can find a complete list on the School of Social Work website.
+Students can find a complete list here.

 2